 Baked Broccoli

-Baked broccoli has been popular for a long time.
+Baked or oven roasted broccoli has been popular for a long time.
 Those have inspired me to go ahead with our recipe.

 We were recently on holiday, and I fell in love with baked baby broccoli.
 I have ordered it in every restaurant we visited as an appetizer.